jitinsingla/MitoXRNet/README.md

 ## Training from Scratch
 #### Data preparation:
 Data in folder `Data/Training` is used for training the model from scratch.
-Available data will be split into training and validation sets in approximately 95:5 ratio.
+Available data will be split into training and validation sets.
 In paper, 52 cells were split into 49 training and 3 validation cells.
 Additionally 3 cells were kept for Prediction.
 To prepare the data for training, copy raw mrc files in `Data/Traning/MRCs` and ground truth labels in `Data/Traning/Labels`.

 #### Data Requirements & Naming Convention: